 Solvent: since it is defined by state law, it is not a true “standard” of value.
 In Florida, there are three tests:

 Distinction: Solvency is very specific and difficult to measure because it must test whether management’s projections and forecasts are achievable.
 The level of due diligence is greater than for fair market value.

-The standard of value will determine which approaches and methodologies are the most appropriate.
+The standard of value will determine which assumptions and methodologies are the most appropriate.
 There are four common valuation approaches.

-Asset Approach: This approach assumes that the value of a company is worth more in liquidation than as an ongoing entity.
+Asset Approach: This approach assumes that the value of a company is worth more in liquidation than as a going concern.

-Guideline Public Companies Method: Uses data from comparable public companies to determine valuation multipliers.
-These are applied to the subject company’s financial results, with appropriate adjustments and discounts.
+Guideline Public Company Method: Uses data from comparable public companies to determine valuation multiples.
+These multiples are then applied to the subject company’s financial metrics and considers appropriate adjustments and discounts.

-Merged & Acquired Method: Uses data from reported transactions of public companies to determine valuation multiples that are then applied to the subject company’s financial metrics.
+Merged & Acquired Company Method: Uses data from reported transactions of similar companies to determine valuation multiples that are then applied to the subject company’s financial metrics.

-Income Approach: This approach considers expected future cash flows and the required rate of return and the earnings stream.
+Income Approach: This approach considers expected future cash flows and the required rate of return of those cash flows.

 Capitalization of Earnings: Applies a rate of return to a stabilized income stream.
-This method is only appropriate for mature companies and assumes steady growth.
+This method is commonly used for mature companies and assumes consistent growth.